-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness implementation score for our standards-based curriculum is 4.44, based on the CDE Standards Implementation Rubric.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness All English Learners, LTEL, low-income, and foster youth students will have access to high- quality standards-aligned curriculum and instruction that is continually improving.
+The implementation score for our standards-based curriculum is 4.39, based on the CDE Standards Implementation Rubric.
 Teachers, and parents provided feedback indicating that they support the value of implementing standards-based curriculum.
-Scope: Schoolwide instructional practices.
+Scope: Schoolwide standards-based curriculum.
+Support will be provided by curriculum specialists to help analyze data results to develop an improved process to monitor the effectiveness of our curriculum and instructional practices.
 Teams will adopt an Online Learning Platform to personalize student learning in Mathematics & ELA.
 Throughout the school year, our personnel will continue to collaborate and develop a high-quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. on the implementation score each year.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+CDE Standards Implementation Rubric.
+We expect improvement on the implementation score each year.
 We will also consider input from the parents, students, and teachers.
-3.1 Action: Student Retention Need: We serve English Learners, LTELs, low-income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
-We have seen success in the retention rate for our student population, which is currently at 84.24%.
-Teachers and parents provided feedback indicating that they support the value of supporting student retention.
+3.1 Action: Student Retention Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
+We have seen success in the retention rate for our student population, which is currently at 99.09%.
 Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
 To address this, we have trained personnel who provide outreach and monitoring of students so that their attendance is regular.
 We also have comprehensive incentive programs.
 We will continue these practices, for our English Learners, low-income and foster youth.
 These actions occur throughout the school year.
-We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
-An improved program supports our English learners, LTEL, low-income, foster youth, and We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 85% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students, and teachers.
+We expect that these actions will have a positive We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 85% each year for all of our English Learners, LTELs, low-income, and foster youths.